 It deserves a thorough study and a final answer of whether or not it is a viable project.

-About the authors: Nancy S. Stone is a member of the Jessamine County Transportation Task Force; William Neal Cassity is Jessamine County judge-executive.
+: Nancy S. Stone is a member of the Jessamine County Transportation Task Force; William Neal Cassity is Jessamine County judge-executive.

-At issue: Various recent news articles and commentaries about the proposed I-75 connector
+: Various recent news articles and commentaries about the proposed I-75 connector